Jcbnunez/uvm-fqr/Lectures/Lect3_Null_models.md

 4. Every individual has equal chance of mating with any other individual (random mating)
 5. All phenotypes (and genotypes) are effectively neutral (no selection)

+## Case 1: a simple idealized haploid

 Now, lets imagine that the genomes of the organisms in this population have only one gene, lets call it "gene $\alpha$", and that the gene has two _alleles_ called $A$ and $a$ (sounds familiar?).

-The question then is, if we agree that the proportion of organisms with allele $A$ or $a$, say the allele frequency ($AF$), is a good measurement of evolution, then if I where to measure  $AF$ today, tomorrow, and in 100 years in this population... what should we expect?
+The question then is, if we agree that the proportion of organisms with allele $A$ or $a$, say the allele frequency, is a good measurement of evolution, then if I where to measure  allele frequency, today, tomorrow, and in 100 years in this population... what should we expect?

 Tacking this question requires establishing some basic notation.
 First we need a summary statistic... the thing we actually want to measure.
 For example

 $$
 p_a = \frac{\#a}{\#A+\#a}
 $$

 In other words, $p_a$ is simply the frequency of "$a$" in the population (i.e., the sum of all $A$ and $a$).
 Now, **becuase in our idealize population** only $A$ and $a$ exist, hence it must be true that:

 $$
 p_a =1-p_A
 $$